Originally published May 24th, 2023

 Onramp vs. Bank Loans: Consider Your Criteria Before You Start Comparing

 Choosing a financing option is a big deal, even bigger than deciding to get financing in the first place.
+Picking the right financing options shapes your ecommerce business’s future!
 Because you're entering into an arrangement that can shape the financial future of your business for years to come, you need to know what is non-negotiable for your business.
+Know your must-haves to avoid cash flow headaches down the road!
 Consider these questions and know the right answers for your unique business so you can easily decide between Onramp vs. bank loans:

 - How much money do you need?
 Different lenders may offer different interest rates based on the size of the loan.
 They might also decline your application or offer a smaller amount than you need.
 Similarly, merchant advance services offer a lump sum based on your sales volume.